karenyyng/ElGordo_paper1/referee_comments/referee_comments.md

 > should it not be
 > moved to section 2?

+Yes, we agree section 2 is a better location for describing how the velocity data was obtained.
 We have moved the descriptions of the relative velocity data from the first paragraph of section 3.1.1 to section 2.

 Section 3